iranzo/iranzo.github.io/content/pages/about.en.md

 In April 1st 2022, I got promoted to Principal Software Engineer while working the Management Integration Team.

-I'm also contributing on regular basis to [Citellus project](https://risuorg.github.io) to help automating diagnosis on known issues at system configuration, package sets, etc.
+I'm also contributing on regular basis to [Citellus/Risu project](https://risuorg.github.io) to help automating diagnosis on known issues at system configuration, package sets, etc.

 You can check my updated profile at [LinkedIn](http://linkedin.com/in/iranzo) and my current [RH Certifications](https://www.redhat.com/rhtapps/certification/verify/?certId=110-215-852)
+{{<enjoy>}}